 You can be part of the special programme including the Ritual of Killing of the Living Dead, Vampire Hunting, magicians shows, contests and many dark surprises.

 Direct flights from London-Luton to Cluj Napoca available

-Halloween party from Dracula Castle from Bran inlcudes a night visit to the castle decorated for Halloween with VIP entrance (skip the 3 hours line) and a 3 course dinner at the hotel situated in walking distance from the party more»
+Halloween party from Dracula Castle from Bran inlcudes a night visit to the castle decorated for Halloween with our skip the 3 hours line service and a 3 course dinner at the hotel situated in walking distance from the party more»

 2 days tour.
 Departure from Bucharest, Sibiu or Cluj Napoca Airport(tour code: Tr4.4RoHa)